Social Media Addiction Counseling

 Common signs of social media addiction include:

-• Spending large amounts of time on social media despite adverse effects or mental health issues
+- Spending large amounts of time on social media despite harmful effects or mental health issues

-• Becoming obsessed with the lives of strangers that post on social media sites
+- Becoming obsessed with the lives of strangers who post on social media sites

 Types of Counseling for Treating Social Media Addiction